Professor of Mathematics and Statistics

 Stanford, CA 94305, USA

 I am interested in probability theory, statistics, and mathematical physics.
-The following are some selected papers and preprints, classified by subject area.
+The following are some of my favorite works.
+(This list is subject to change from time to time.)
 For the complete list of publications and preprints, click here or visit my page in Google Scholar.

 Gauge-string duality is a general notion in physics which claims that gauge theories — which are theories of the quantum world — are sometimes dual to certain string theories, which are theories of gravity.
 The main result of this paper is a rigorous computation of Wilson loop expectations in strongly coupled SO(N) lattice gauge theory in the large N limit, in any dimension.
 The formula appears as an absolutely convergent sum over trajectories in a kind of string theory on the lattice, demonstrating an explicit gauge-string duality.